QubesOS/qubes-doc/developer/services/qrexec.md

 It is also possible to call service without specific client program - in which case server stdin/out will be connected with the terminal:

     /usr/lib/qubes/qrexec-client-vm target_vm_name RPC_ACTION_NAME

+Target VM can be specified also as `@dispvm:DISP_VM`, which is very similar to `@dispvm` but forces using a particular VM (`DISP_VM`) as a base VM to be started as DisposableVM.
+For example:

+    anon-whonix @dispvm:anon-whonix-dvm allow

+Adding such policy itself will not force usage of this particular `DISP_VM` - it will only allow it when specified by the caller.
+But `@dispvm:DISP_VM` can also be used as target in request redirection, so _it is possible_ to force particular `DISP_VM` usage, when caller didn't specify it:

+    anon-whonix @dispvm allow,target=@dispvm:anon-whonix-dvm

+Note that without redirection, this rule would allow using default Disposable VM (`default_dispvm` VM property, which itself defaults to global `default_dispvm` property).
+Also note that the request will be allowed (`allow` action) even if there is no second rule allowing calls to `@dispvm:anon-whonix-dvm`, or even if there is a rule explicitly denying it.
+This is because the redirection happens _after_ considering the action.

+There are also additional methods to specify source/target VM:

+ * `@tag:some-tag` - meaning a VM with tag `some-tag`
+ * `@type:type` - meaning a VM of `type` (like `AppVM`, `TemplateVM` etc)

+Target VM can be also specified as `@default`, which matches the case when calling VM didn't specified any particular target (either by using `@default` target, or empty target).

+The policy confirmation dialog (`ask` action) allows the user to specify target VM.
+User can choose from VMs that, according to policy, would lead to `ask` or `allow` actions.
+It is not possible to select VM that policy would deny.
+By default no VM is selected, even if the caller provided some, but policy can specify default value using `default_target=` parameter.
+For example:

+    work-mail work-archive allow
+    work-mail @tag:work ask,default_target=work-files
+    work-mail @default  ask,default_target=work-files

+The first rule allow call from `work-mail` to `work-archive`, without any confirmation.
+The second rule will ask the user about calls from `work-mail` VM to any VM with tag `work`.
+And the confirmation dialog will have `work-files` VM chosen by default, regardless of the VM specified by the caller (`work-mail` VM).
+The third rule allow the caller to not specify target VM at all and let the user choose, still - from VMs with tag `work` (and `work-archive`, regardless of tag), and with `work-files` as default.

+### RPC services and security

 Be very careful when coding and adding a new RPC service.
 Unless the offered functionality equals full control over the target (it is the case with e.g. `qubes.VMShell` action), any vulnerability in an RPC server can be fatal to Qubes security.